radcamp/radcamp.github.io/AF-Biota/tutorial_partI-CLI.md

 Once we start running the analysis this will create a new directory to hold all the output for this assembly.
 By default this creates a new directory named by the assembly\_name parameter in the project\_dir directory.
-For this tutorial this directory will be called: .. parsed-literal:: ./ipyrad-test
+For this tutorial this directory will be called: ./ipyrad-test

 <div class="admonition warning">